microsoft/adfsToolbox/README.md

-# ADFS Management Tools
+# AD FS Management Tools

 ## Overview

-This repository contains useful web customizations for ADFS.
-The following customizations are currently included:
+This repository contains tools for helping you manage your AD FS farm.
+The following tools are currently included:

-1. __[diagnosticsModule](diagnosticsModule)__ - PowerShell script to do basic health checks against ADFS.
-Determines if ADFS is in a healthy state.
+1. __[diagnosticsModule](diagnosticsModule)__ - PowerShell script to do basic health checks against AD FS.
+Determines if AD FS is in a healthy state.

-2. __[widSync](widSync)__ - PowerShell script to force a full WID sync to an ADFS secondary node
+2. __[widSync](widSync)__ - PowerShell script to force a full WID sync to an AD FS secondary node

 ## Contributing